telerik/blazor-docs/components/grid/editing/incell.md

         Console.WriteLine("Update event is fired for " + args.Field + " with value " + args.Value);
     }

-    public void CreateHandler(GridCommandEventArgs args)
+    async Task CreateHandler(GridCommandEventArgs args)
     {
         SampleData item = (SampleData)args.Item;

-        //perform actual data source operation here
+        // perform actual data source operation here through your service

-        item.ID = MyData.Count + 1;
+        // if the grid Data is not tied to the service, you may need to update the local view data too item.ID = MyData.Count + 1;
         MyData.Insert(0, item);

         Console.WriteLine("Create event is fired.");
     }

-    public void DeleteHandler(GridCommandEventArgs args)
+    async Task DeleteHandler(GridCommandEventArgs args)
     {
         SampleData item = (SampleData)args.Item;

-        //perform actual data source operation here
+        // perform actual data source operation here through your service

-        //if you have a context added through an @inject statement, you could call its SaveChanges() method
-        //myContext.SaveChanges();

-        MyData.Remove(item);
+        // if the grid Data is not tied to the service, you may need to update the local view data too MyData.Remove(item);

         Console.WriteLine("Delete event is fired.");
     }

-    //in a real case, keep the models in dedicated locations, this is just an easy to copy and see example public class SampleData
+    // in a real case, keep the models in dedicated locations, this is just an easy to copy and see example public class SampleData
     {
         public int ID { get; set; }